Community Connections Project of Longmont

 -Denise Sherrer Jacobson, Writer and Disability Educator

-Gardening and Environmental Awareness
+Gardening & Environmental Awareness

 download, arrow down, down arrow

-Health and Wellness
+Health & Wellness

-Animal Rescue and Dog Training
+Animal Rescue & Dog Training

-Civic Engagement and Journalism
+Civic Engagement & Journalism

-Mentoring and Support Groups
+Mentoring & Support Groups

 Accessible Transportation